-Since the operation through which we tap the Soviet Embassy phones in Mexico City is managed the information on Lee OSWALD also came to the attention of President LOFEZ Mateos after 22 November.
-The next day, 23 November, he called it to the attention of our Chief of Station, who was already working feverishly on the case.
+Since the operation through which we tap the Soviet Embassy phones in Mexico City is managed jointly with the office of the President of Mexico, the information on Lee OSWALD also came to the attention of President LOFEZ Mateos after 22 Hovember.
+The next day, 23 Hovember, he called it to the attention of our Chief of Station, who was already working feveriably on the case.
 Similarly, the Mexicans noticed the involvement of Cuban Consular employee Silvia DURAN, a Mexican national.
 Our Station suggested that she be arrested and interrogated about OSWALD.
-The Mexican authorities had the same idea and she and her husband were arrested on 23 November 1963, in the midst of a party at their home.
-All the guests were soon released but Silvia and her husband were questioned and released on 25 November 1963.
+The Mexican authorities had the came idea and she and her humband were arrested on 23 Hovember 1963, in the midst of a party at their home.
+All the guests were soon released but Silvia and her humband were questioned and released on 25 Hovember 1963.

-Silvia's husband, Horacio DURAN Navarro, an industrial designer, said under police interrogation that when OSWALD was named as the assassin had waited on OSWALD when he came to apply for a Cuban transit visa; he remembered she had said she dealt with the Soviet Consulate as well to find out whether he had a Soviet visa.
-Horacio DURAN recalled his wife had said OSWALD became angry and she had to call out the Cuban Consul, Eusebio AZCUE, to quiet him.
+Silvia's husband, Horacio DURAN Navarro, an industrial designer, said under police interrogation that when OSWALD was named as the assessin of President Kennedy, his wife had recognized the name and recalled she had waited on OSWALD when he came to apply for a Cuban transit visa; he remembered she had said she dealt with the Soviet Consulate as well to find out whether he had a Soviet visa.
+Horacio DURAN recalled his wife had said OSWALD became angry and she had to call out the Cuban Consul, Eusebic AZCUE, to quist him.

 Silvia DURAN told the same story.
-She was a leftist sympathizer with Tuba and had worked for the Mexican-Cuban Institute of Cultural Relations.
+She was a leftist sympathizer with Wuba and had worked for the Mexican-Cuban Institute of Cultural Relations.
 She recalled OSWALD well, described him accurately, related how he had wanted a Cuban visa but could not get one without the assurance of a Soviet visa, and remembered his tiff with the Consul.
 She admitted she had phoned the Soviet Embassy about him.